Key Takeaways: Lead Carbon vs. Lithium-Ion

 - High Energy Density: Lithium-ion batteries can store significantly more energy in a smaller volume than lead-carbon batteries.
 They typically have an energy density of about 150-250 Wh/kg, while lead-carbon batteries range from 30-50 Wh/kg.

-- Long Cycle Life: They can last up to 5,000 cycles if properly maintained, making them ideal for long-term applications.
+- Long Cycle Life: If properly maintained, they can last up to 5,000 cycles, making them ideal for long-term applications.

 - Lightweight Design: Their compact form makes them suitable for portable devices like smartphones, laptops, and electric vehicles.